-"With a dramatic increase in the number of opioid overdose deaths in the US, there's a vital need to harness the power of new technologies to quickly and effectively link individuals experiencing an overdose ... with someone who carries and can administer the life-saving medication," FDA Commissioner Dr. Robert Califf said in the announcement
+"With a dramatic increase in the number of opioid overdose deaths in the US, there's a vital need to harness the power of new technologies to quickly and effectively link individuals experiencing an overdose ... with someone who carries and can administer the life-saving medication," FDA Commissioner Dr. Robert Califf said in announcing the contest

 There has certainly been an increase in fatalities: In 2014, the most recent data